 Per Florida Statute 83.56(3), the Florida 3 Day Notice must contain a statement declaring the amount indebted to the Landlord, the address of the property, and a demand for payment or possession.
 The delivery of the written notice must be by mail, hand delivery or by posting the notice on the premises if the Tenant is not at the property.
-If your posting the notice yourself, our office always recommend taking a picture of the Florida 3 Day Notice.
+If you are posting the notice yourself, our office always recommend taking a picture of the Florida 3 Day Notice.

-Per 83.60(2), in an action by the Landlord for possession of a dwelling unit, if the Tenant interposes a defense other than payment, including, but not limited to, the defense of a defective notice, the Tenant shall pay into the registry of the court the accrued rent as alleged in the complaint or as determined by the court and the rent that accrues during the pendency of the proceeding, when due.
+Per Florida Statute 83.60(2), in an action by the Landlord for possession of a dwelling unit, if the Tenant interposes a defense other than payment, including, but not limited to, the defense of a defective notice, the Tenant shall pay into the registry of the court the accrued rent as alleged in the complaint or as determined by the court and the rent that accrues during the pendency of the proceeding, when due.

 If the notice is defective, the Landlord may be required to reserve/repost a valid Florida 3 Day Notice in order to proceed with the Eviction action.
 Although defective paperwork will usually not have the Eviction dismissed for the Landlord, it can serve as both a costly and timely delay in the Eviction process.

 Are you a Florida Landlord, Owner, or Property Manager?
 Do you need assistance with preparing or serving a Florida 3 Day Notice?
 Have you been served with a Florida 3 Day Notice?
 The Law Office of Ryan S. Shipp, PLLC and its team of West Palm Beach Eviction Attorneys are here to help you with all of your Landlord-Tenant and Florida Eviction needs.
 Call us today @ 561.699.0399 to set-up an appointment to visit our Lantana, Florida office location.Google+